Can 3D Technology Affect Your Child’s Vision?

 Long gone are the days of wearing flimsy, paper glasses with one blue lens and one red lens to watch a 3D movie.
 You walk into a 3D movie these days wearing sleek, almost sunglass-like glasses (but please don’t wear them as sunglasses).

 The earliest confirmed 3D movie was released in 1922!
 After that, 3D technology came and went.
 It hit a golden era in the 1950s.
 Then, it lost popularity and gained popularity until about 2009 when the blockbuster, Avatar, was released.
 This movie relaunched 3D movies.
 Before you knew it, everything was in 3D.

 Yes, 3D media can be fun (as long as you aren’t one of the few who get motion sickness from it).
 But, is it a safe technology to be exposing our children to?

 3D and Visual Safety

 When babies are born, the size of the eye is almost fully formed.
 Eyes grow very minimally and reach their adult form at around the age of 13.
 However, that doesn’t mean that the eyes come fully developed.

 Throughout infancy all the way to your child’s 18th birthday, their eyes will continue developing.
 These formative years are incredibly important as even the slightest eye developmental issue can cause a lifetime of bad vision.

 In fact, some vision conditions, such as amblyopia (lazy eye), are easily corrected during childhood, but relatively incurable in adulthood.

 We’ve all been told not to sit too close to the television for fear of developing various vision problems.
 Now, parents all around the world need to be urging their kids to lay off the 3D games and movies.

 3D technology is not new, but what is new is the accessibility of it for children.
 Because it is a rather recent phenomenon, little research exists to support the claim that 3D technology is hindering eye development in children.

 However, the few ophthalmologist experts who have spoken on the issue claim that 3D technology won’t damage your child’s eyes if used wisely.
-But, just like any screen your child uses, if used unwisely, no one knows the ending to that story, unfortunately.
+But, just like any screen your child uses, if used unwisely, no one knows the ending to that story just yet.